YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 =========================

-During each module, we want to emphasize a specific topic and create an application, so that you learn something that you can build on and have yet another application under your belt.
-More importantly though, we want to show you how to develop Web applications with Mojito, and when you’re finished, you should feel confident enough to use Mojito to add features to your own Web application.
+During each module, we want to emphasize a specific topic and create an application, so that you will learn something that you can build on and have yet another application under your belt.
+More importantly though, we want to show you how to develop Web applications with Mojito, and when you’re finished, feel confident enough to use Mojito to add features to your own Web application.

 .. _dashboard_intro-about_tut: